Work in Progress

 Atlantia

-with G. Rolnik and S. Feltri.
+with Guy Rolnik and Stefano Feltri.
 Stigler Center Case Study n.
 6, June 2020

 During a torrential rainstorm on August 14, 2018, a 210-meter (690 ft) section of the Ponte Morandi bridge collapsed.
 The Ponte Morandi, also known as the Genoa Bridge, forms a critical artery of European route E80 linking Italy and France.
 In the collapse, between 30 to 35 cars and three trucks were reported to have fallen from the bridge.
 The disaster caused a major political controversy about the poor state of infrastructure in Italy and the privatization of Italy?s highways.
 The Genoa Bridge was part of a motorway system operated by Autostrade, a subsidiary of the Atlantia holding company controlled by the Benetton Family, one of the most powerful family business dynasties in Italy.
 The media crisis and political storm that followed threatened the concession under which Autostrade operated the motorways in Italy.